Contents

 Keywords

 The client is 11 years old and in grade V of Primary School.
 The client was referred by his class teacher to the School Psychologist because his school performance was not like the usual children in his class.
 Clients have difficulty concentrating during the learning process and understanding the material provided by the teacher.
 The client is not fluent in reading and still often reverses on some letters, not fluent in writing.
 The Client has problems in counting, where the Client is only able to do simple calculations, while in this class V, the Client has to learn more complex calculation problems and demands understanding.
 Clients also have difficulty in remembering what has been learned and lack motivation to learn.
 When given a task, the Client very rarely completes the task to completion, so it still requires special assistance to read and do practice questions.
-Therefore, the objectives of this study, namely 1) Design the assessment process and collect supporting data to corroborate the initial allegation.
-2) Recognize the symptoms of Client behavior to find the root of the problem.
+Therefore, the objectives of this study, namely:

 In this study, the selection of subjects used purposive sampling techniques, namely the selection of samples according to what the researcher wanted [7].
 The clients in the study were children who were 11 years old and were in grade 5.
 The research conducted consists of three main procedures, namely preparation, implementation and data analysis.
 The preparation stage, starting from making a research design in the form of a research proposal then compiling research instruments in the form of modules and objective tests of summation.
 The next stage is to conduct assessments aimed at obtaining accurate data to establish diagnoses and conclude problems, as well as designing interventions to overcome client problems.
 After that, integrate data from the assessment results.